epidemics-scepticism/tor-misconception/README.md

 ### I suspect this relay is doing bad things, so I excluded it.
 If you think a relay is being bad, instead of adding it to your ExcludeNodes you should report it by emailing bad-relays at lists.torproject.org.

 If possible provide the relay's fingerprint and what bad thing it is doing, steps to reproduce the bad behaviour are also very helpful.
-This will mean the relay will be ejected from the consensus, if found to be behaving badly and protect all users, not just you.
+This will mean the relay will be ejected from the consensus (if it's found to be behaving badly) and will protect all Tor users, not just you.

 If you don't have meaningful evidence that it is doing bad things, this is paranoia.
 It is irrational and it is harming you.